thunder/drupal-testing/README.md

 The steps are the following:

-### setup
+### requirements
-Setup the testing environment.
-Starts selenium and mysql if necessary and tweaks php on travis
+Check if testing requirements are met.

 ### coding_style
 Tests php and javascript coding styles